ayushrroy/BigLog/README.md

 ### Example Stream With ML

 The Spark cluster application logs for this piece of the project come [from here](https://zenodo.org/record/3227177#.ZE7plS3ML0o).
-Please extract the `tar` and place it in the `data` dir before running `SimpleAnomalyDetectionML`.
+One of the cluster runs is already inside the `data` dir.

 ```bash
 -------------------------------------------